realm/realm-kotlin/README.md

 ## Write

-Using the Realm instance opened previously persist some data
+Persist some data by instantiating the data objects and copying it into the open Realm instance

 ```Kotlin
 // plain old kotlin object